Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 and here are some others:

-Here's a convenient 1-page summary resource page summarizing all of the important points of the 30-degree rule.
+Here's a convenient 1-page summary resource page summarizing all of the important points of the 30-degree rule, and here's a useful handout covering advanced topics.

 For more info, see "The 30° rule: Part I - the basics" (BD, April, 2004) and where the CB goes for different cases.